Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/language-picker.md

 `WidgetToolkitTheme.light.copyWith(
    dangerIcon: Assets.customIcon,
  );`
-`hasLeftIcon` displays an icon on the left of the language name.
-By default it is null and the icon is not displayed.
-If you want to use the default icon on the left of the language name, set it to true.
-In order to use a custom icon, set it to true and override the default icon with :
-`LanguagePickerTheme.light.copyWith(
-   leftInfoCircleIcon: Assets.customIcon,
- );`

 To listen for the state of the changed language in the whole app, you should provide the `LanguagePickerDependencies.from()` constructor in the base of your app.
 There, you should update